Quick Answer

 The AISH Asset Limit and How RDSP Helps

 AISH has a non-exempt asset limit (currently $100,000 for a single adult, higher for households).
 Cash assets exceeding the limit can suspend AISH benefits.
-A retroactive DTC lump sum could push you over the limit unless sheltered.
+A prior-year DTC refund or adjustment could affect the limit unless reviewed and sheltered properly.

 The RDSP is the standard shelter: